pauljos/ssoulss/website/privacy.md

 Your rights

 - You may request access, correction, deletion, portability, restriction, or object to processing where permitted by law.
-- To request deletion or data export, see our Privacy & Data Requests page: /delete-request/
+-- To request deletion or data export, see our <a href="/delete-request/">Privacy & Data Requests</a> page.

 Security